Particular/docs.particular.net/Content/NServiceBus/hosting-nservicebus-in-your-own-process.md

 Lighter-weight than BizTalk and more powerful than WCF, NServiceBus comes with its own host process and allows you to host it in your own process.

-Requiring as few as three assemblies to be referencaed, the Fluent configuration API can get you up and running with transactional one-way messaging in a snap.
+Requiring as few as three assemblies to be referenced, the Fluent configuration API can get you up and running with transactional one-way messaging in a snap.

 Assembly references
 -------------------